Melton Mowbray railway station: Services

 Although the next station westbound is Syston, there are no direct services between the two.

 Despite managing the station, East Midlands Railway (EMR) only operates limited services to the station: a single daily return service to London St Pancras via Corby commenced on 27 April 2009.
 It is notable as the first regular passenger service to cross the historic Welland Viaduct on the Oakham to Kettering line since 1966.
 The company introduced a further return service from Derby via East Midlands Parkway (for East Midlands Airport) from May 2010.
 Further services are being considered.
 There are two daily services to and from London, one calling at Oakham, Corby, Kettering, Wellingborough, Bedford, and Luton, and the other at Oakham, Corby, Kettering, Wellingborough, Bedford, Luton and Luton Airport Parkway.

 A handful of local services operate at either end of the day, mainly for train-crew route-knowledge retention purposes.
 A morning service runs from Nottingham to Norwich and an evening service from Spalding to Nottingham via Peterborough.

 Former services

 According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G, P, F, L, H, C and there was a 7-ton crane.

 Part of the former Nottingham direct line of the Midland Railway is now used as the Old Dalby Test Track.
-This leaves the Leicester line a short distance to the west of Melton Mowbray station and runs towards Nottingham via Old Dalby, continuing as far as the Nottingham suburb of Edwalton.
+This leaves the Leicester line a short distance to the west of Melton Mowbray station and runs towards Nottingham via Old Dalby, continuing as far as the Nottinghamshire village of Edwalton.